Forklein/Embed-for-discord/README.md

 # Embed webhook for discord
--Install discord
+- Install discord
--Create a server
+- Create a server
--Use betaforklein for license
+- Use betaforklein for license
--Create webhook and copy URL
+- Create webhook and copy URL
--Use HEX color
+- Use HEX color
--Enjoy!
+- Enjoy!